-We believe that it is important that our clients appreciate the CRA’s ability to collect alleged tax debts.
+We believe that it is important that our clients understand the CRA’s power to collect alleged tax debts.
 We hope that this overview will provide our clients with a foundation to make better decisions and provide our firm with informed instructions.
 We recommend that our clients read the following comments and call our firm to discuss how this information applies to their specific factual or legal circumstances.

 1. Your decision to pay, or not pay, an amount in dispute will not impact the success or failure of your dispute.

 A decision to pay an amount in dispute does not indicate that you believe that the CRA’s position is correct.
 It is not an admission of any guilt.
 Your decision to pay an amount in dispute will not impact the correctness of an assessment.

 2. Section 225.1 of the ITA & the restrictions on the CRA’s ability to collect.